Geometric phases in astigmatic optical modes of arbitrary order: Introduction

-The material in this chapter is organized as follows.
-In the next section we briefly summarize the operator description of paraxial way optics.
+The material in this paper is organized as follows.
+In the next section we briefly summarize the operator description of paraxial wave optics.
 We discuss its group-theoretical structure, which is essential for our ladder-operator approach, and show how paraxial ray optics emerges from it.
 In section \ref{6Basis sets of paraxial modes} we discuss how complete basis sets of transverse modes can be obtained from two pairs of bosonic ladder operators.
-We discuss the transformation properties of the ladder operators, and, thereby, of the modes and characterize the ten degrees of freedom that are associated with the choice of a basis of transverse modes.
+We discuss the transformation properties of the ladder operators, and, thereby, of the modes and we characterize the ten degrees of freedom that are associated with the choice of a basis of transverse modes.
 Two of those degrees of freedom relate to overall phase factors of the ladder operators and, therefore, of the modes.
 In section \ref{6The geometric origin of variation of the phases}, we show that the variation of these phases under propagation through a set-up originates from the variation of the other parameters.
-We discuss an analogy with the Aharonov-Bohm effect in quantum mechanics and show that both contributions to the phase shift are geometric in that they are fully determined by the trajectory through the parameter space.
-However, only the geometric contribution relates to the geometry of this space.
-Section \ref{6Geometric phases for non-astigmatic modes} is devoted to the specific, but experimentally relevant, case of mode transformations of non-astigmatic modes.
-In the final section, we summarize our results and draw our conclusions.
+The well-known analogy between geometric phases and the Aharonov-Bohm effect provides an alternative way to derive an expression for the variation of the phases.
+This complementary approach, which is also discussed in section \ref{6The geometric origin of variation of the phases}, shows unambiguously that both contributions to the phase shift are geometric in that they are fully determined by the trajectory through the parameter space.
+Moreover, it provides a deeper geometric understanding of the dependence of the phase shifts of the modes on the transverse mode numbers $n$ and $m$.
+In the final section, we summarize our results, draw our conclusions and discuss the relevance of our present work in the context of quantum mechanics.